 Understanding the concept of "feening" is crucial in recognizing the emotional and physical grip that substance abuse can have on a person.
 Whether it stems from withdrawal symptoms or psychological dependence, this craving can be a powerful driving force behind addiction.

-If you or a loved one are struggling with addiction and often feen for drugs, reach out to us at Avenues Recovery so we can guide you on your road to recovery.
+If you or a loved one is struggling with addiction and often feens for drugs, reach out to Avenues Recovery, experts in addiction rehabilitation, so we can guide you on your road to recovery.

 Physical Signs and Symptoms of Feening for Drugs

-Here are some physical signs of feening for drugs:
+Some physical signs of feening for drugs include:

-- Restlessness and jitters are common, making it difficult to sit still, often accompanied by sweating, chills, and clammy skin.
+- Restlessness and jitters - make it difficult for one to sit still, are often accompanied by sweating, chills, and clammy skin.

-- Changes in pupil size - either dilation or constriction—can be another telltale sign.
+- Changes in pupil size - either dilation or constriction

-- Muscle aches and cramping are also common, similar to flu-like symptoms, along with an elevated heart rate and high blood pressure.
+- Muscle aches and cramping - similar to flu-like symptoms, along with an elevated heart rate and high blood pressure.

-- Nausea and vomiting are particularly common during withdrawal, especially from opioids.
+- Nausea and vomiting - particularly common during withdrawal, especially from opioids.

-- Sleep disturbances, such as insomnia or constant tossing and turning, may also occur.
+- Sleep disturbances - such as insomnia associated with addiction or constant tossing and turning.

-- Appetite changes can also occur, with some people experiencing extreme hunger while others completely lose their desire to eat.
+- Appetite changes - some experience extreme hunger while others completely lose their appetite.

 Psychological Signs and Symptoms of Feening for Drugs